How to Play Blackjack

 Hit/Draw, means you would like to draw an additional card.
 You cannot draw any additional cards if the total exceeds 21.
 It is done with a tap on the table behind your betting circle.

-Split, if your first 2 cards have the same value, you can place an additional of the same amount wagered and split into 2 hands.
+Split, if your first 2 cards have the same value, you can place an additional wager of the same value as the original wager and split into 2 hands.
 You may split any value up to 3 times for a total of 4 hands, with the exception of an Ace, which you can only split once and receive 1 additional card per hand and the card will be placed horizontal on top on the Aces.
 No further action can be taken once the Aces have been split.
-It is done by placing an additional of the same amount wagered and signaling a “V” behind the betting circle.
+A Split is indicated by placing an additional wager of the same amount next to the original wager and signaling a “V” behind the betting circle.

 Surrender, you have the option to “Surrender” on your first 2 initial cards dealt to you.
 When you surrender, you are requesting to surrender half of your wager and your hand.
 You may not surrender after splitting a hand or after a double down.
 It is done by verbally stating “Surrender” and drawing a line across from left to right with your index finger behind the betting circle.